 Welcome to this week’s Exploring Geography post, brought to you by The Good Long Road.
-Jenni Fischer is a mom of two, Wild Thing (her toddler) and Caterpillar (her 10 month-old), as well as an independent filmmaker who has taught filmmaking to youth and has run after-school programs through her company Generation Arts.
+Jenni Fischer is a mom of two, Wild Thing (her toddler) and Caterpillar (her 10 month-old), as well as an independent filmmaker who has taught filmmaking to youth and has run after-school programs through her company Think Ten Media Group.
 She writes about her experiences with Wild Thing and Caterpillar at The Good Long Road with an emphasis on mindfulness, imagination, and creative activities related to her toddler’s favorite children’s books.
 Jenni ran a bunch of fantastic posts for the Fourth of July, including these Homemade Pop Tarts and 10 Art & Science Explosions.
 I also love her parenting post, When Your Kid is “That Kid”.

 I’m very excited to write about Thailand because my brother recently moved there.
 Wild Thing loves learning about the place Uncle Thomas lives.
 We’ve learned that “sa wat” is the basic greeting in Thailand.
 Similar to hello, “sa wat” actually translates to mean blessings or good fortune.
 (This site has basic Thai phrases that you can listen to for correct pronunciation).